Esme Emerson

-Esme Emerson are an English music duo consisting of siblings Esme Lee-Scott (born 2002/2003) and Emerson Lee-Scott (born 1998/1999).
+Esme Emerson are a British-Chinese music duo consisting of siblings Esme Lee-Scott (born 2002/2003) and Emerson Lee-Scott (born 1998/1999).
 After releasing their debut LP S for Sugar, D for Dog (2022), the duo signed with Communion Records, through which they released the EPs Big Leap, No Faith, Small Chancer (2024) and Applesauce (2025).

 Background

 Emerson and Esme were born in Ipswich and grew up in Brantham on the Suffolk–Essex border.
 They are of British and Chinese heritage.
 As teenagers during school holidays, the two siblings took part in local Ipswich rock schools.
 Emerson graduated with a degree in Music from the University of Sheffield in 2020, when Esme was in the midst of her A Levels.
 It was around this time that they began making music together.

 Career

 After uploading a video of herself singing to TikTok, Esme was contacted by production duo Future Cut, who would mentor Esme and Emerson.
 Esme Emerson released their debut single "Words" in 2021 and then "Eighteen" and "Better This Time", which earned radio play via BBC Introducing.
 The duo had their first live gigs with Luca Wilding and supporting Miya Miya.
 Future Cut encouraged the duo to write a new song a week, which formed the basis of Esme Emerson's seven-track debut LP S is for Sugar, D is for Dog, published in 2022 under Infinite Future Management.

 In March 2024, Esme Emerson signed with Communion Records, through which they released the EP Big Leap, No Faith, Small Chancer and the accompanying inaugural singles "Please", "Show You (Truck Song)", "Afraid of Losing" and "Fade Out".
 Esme Emerson supported The Japanese House on tour in May and Keane for a special concert in August, featured on the Introducing stage at Latitude Festival, and had their first headline London show at Folklore Hoxton in October.
 They also featured at the Neighbourhood Festival and had gigs with the likes of Jasmine Jethwa, Sarah Julia, and Good Neighbours.

 Ahead of the release of their next EP Applesauce in March 2025 were the previewed tracks "Yard" and "Together" in autumn 2024, and "Too Far Gone" and "Stay" in early 2025.
 They joined BoyWithUke for three Europe tour dates before embarking on their own headline tour.

 In summer 2025, they performed as the opening support act for Ed Sheeran’s homecoming concert at Portman Road, Ipswich Stadium - of their hometown.